 Rajnath to inaugurate induction of Su-30 fighter squadron

 The induction ceremony would take place on January 20 and the fighters would have the most potent platform capable of long reach and multi-role capabilities, he said.
-The maritime strike squadron inducted in the IAF is also armed with the indigenous Brahmos missile, Tiwari said.
+The maritime strike squadron inducted in the IAF is also armed with the indigenous Brahmos missile, the Air Marshal Tiwari, Air Officer Commanding-in-Chief, Southern Air Command, said.

 The IAF had earlier announced the resurrection of the 222 SquadronThe Tigersharkson January 1 with the Sukhois.
 The squadron was originally raised on September 15, 1969 with another Sukhoi fighter, the SU-7, and later with the MiG-27 ground-attack aircraft.